tthorntone/AdNauseam-Wiki/Permissions.md

 AdNauseam's required permissions are based on those of [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Permissions).
-We add one additional permission ([Monitor extension usage and manage themes](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions)) which we use to check for other addons that might conflict with AdNauseam, and then to issue a warning for the user.
+We add one additional permission ([monitor extension usage and manage themes](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions)) which we use to check for other addons that might conflict with AdNauseam, and then to issue a warning for the user.
+Here is a link to the [relevant code](https://github.com/dhowe/AdNauseam/blob/master/platform/chromium/vapi-background.js#L1690).

 These are the required permissions as specified in AdNauseam's manifest file:
 ```
 "permissions": [
     "contextMenus",